Job in jeopardy, Gophers' Pitino 'not waving the white flag'

 MINNEAPOLIS (AP) — Minnesota coach Richard Pitino acknowledged his job is in jeopardy with the Gophers going through another late-season fade, but he said he doesn't believe his fate has been determined.

-The banged-up Gophers have lost eight of their last 10 games after beating now-No. 2 Michigan, the only loss for the Wolverines.
+The banged-up Gophers have lost nine of their last 11 games after beating now-No. 2 Michigan, the only loss for the Wolverines.
 Pitino, in his eighth year with the program, has twice taken Minnesota to the NCAA Tournament, but last month he watched a prime opportunity for a third bid fizzle badly.

 Speaking Tuesday on a regularly scheduled video conference call with reporters, Pitino said he fully understood his place on the proverbial hot seat with speculation about his status on high alert.